-This is the sixth in a series of stories on the history of Greek foods.
+This is the sixth in a series on the history of Greek foods.
 In this second article in a series of three, we continue to retrace the journey that built the foundations of the cultural identity of the Greek people.

 Salepi is both the name for the powder obtained from the roots of certain species of orchids and the drink that goes by the same name.

 The historical analysis of this ancient preparation should be divided into two parts, not periodical but etymological.
 I will describe both the origin of the myth associated with the orchid, and the birth of the drink Salepi, which is strongly connected to mythological and ancient beliefs.